 Vicarious liability matters for a number of reasons.
 Perhaps most importantly, over a quarter of Florida drivers are uninsured.
 That’s the highest such figure in the country.
-Most people are effectively judgement-proof.
+Most people are effectively judgment-proof.
 So, if the tortfeasor had no insurance, victims must look elsewhere for relief.
 Vicarious liability gives these individuals an additional source of compensation.

 Vicarious liability claims are often complex.
-Frequently, the responsible third party is an out of state company with a large posse of lawyers.
+Frequently, the responsible third party is an out-of-state company with a large posse of lawyers.

 The respondeat superior doctrine holds employers vicariously liable if their employees are negligent.
 This legal rule, which means “let the master answer,” applies if:

 - Employee: For tax purposes, only a few workers are employees.
 But for negligence purposes, almost all workers are employees.
 This label applies if the employer controls the individual to any extent.
-Examples include dictating route travelled or hours worked.
+Examples include dictating route traveled or hours worked.